Benjaspet/MBTA-App/README.md

-# MBTA-CLI
+# MBTA-App
-A command line interface to obtain MBTA schedules, alerts, routes, and predictions.
+A work-in-progress desktop application for the MBTA.